Dr. Marion Nestlehttps://barclayagency.com/speakers/dr-marion-nestle

 Marion Nestle is a consumer advocate, nutritionist, award-winning author, and academic who specializes in the politics of food and dietary choice.
-Her research examines scientific, economic, and social influences on food choice and obesity, with an emphasis on the influence of food industry marketing.
-Her books explore issues like the effects of food production on dietary intake, food safety, and access to food and nutrition.
+Her research examines scientific, economic, and social influences on food choice and health, with an emphasis on the role of food industry marketing.
+Her books explore how politics affects food production, dietary intake, food safety, and human and planetary health.

 She is the author of the classic Food Politics: How the Food Industry Influences Nutrition and Health, now in its third edition.
 In 2003, Food Politics won awards from the Association of American Publishers, the James Beard Foundation, and World Hunger Year.
 Her second book, Safe Food: The Politics of Food Safety won the Steinhardt School of Education’s Griffiths Research Award in 2004.

 Dr. Nestle’s book, What to Eat was named as one of Amazon’s top ten books of 2006 and a “Must Read” by Eating Well magazine; it also won the Better Life Award from the National Multiple Sclerosis Society and the James Beard Foundation book award for best food reference in 2007.
-She has also written; Pet Food Politics: The Chihuahua in the Coal Mine (2008); Feed Your Pet Right, co-authored with Malden Nesheim.
-Why Calories Count: from Science to Politics, also with Malden Nesheim, won book of the year from the International Association of Culinary Professionals (IACP) in 2012.
-Her book, Eat, Drink, Vote: An Illustrated Guide to Food Politics won an IACP book award in 2014, and Soda Politics: Taking on Big Soda (and Winning) received the 2016 James Beard Award for Writing & Literature.
-In 2018, she published Unsavory Truth: How Food Companies Skew The Science of What We Eat, which exposes how the food industry corrupts scientific research for profit, Her latest book, written with Kerry Trueman, is Let's Ask Marion: What You Need to Know about the Politics of Food, Nutrition, and Health (University of California Press, September 29, 2020).
+She has also written Pet Food Politics: The Chihuahua in the Coal Mine (2008); Feed Your Pet Right, co-authored with Malden Nesheim (2010); and Why Calories Count: from Science to Politics, also with Malden Nesheim, which won book of the year from the International Association of Culinary Professionals (IACP) in 2012.
+Her book, Eat, Drink, Vote: An Illustrated Guide to Food Politics won an IACP book award in 2014, as did Soda Politics: Taking on Big Soda (and Winning) in 2016, along with the 2016 James Beard Award for Writing & Literature.
+In 2018, she published Unsavory Truth: How Food Companies Skew The Science of What We Eat, which exposes how the food industry corrupts scientific research for profit, Her latest book, written with Kerry Trueman, is Let's Ask Marion: What You Need to Know about the Politics of Food, Nutrition, and Health (University of California Press, September 1, 2020).